 Professor Gladden leads the activities at the Magnetic Resonance Research Centre, and has a particular interest in applying magnetic resonance imaging techniques in the fields of heterogeneous catalysis and multi-phase transport in porous media.
 She is a Fellow of Trinity College.

-Professor John Rallison is Pro-Vice-Chancellor for Education, and Professor of Fluid Dynamics in the Department of Applied Mathematics and Theoretical Physics.
+Professor Graham Virgo is Pro-Vice-Chancellor for Education, and Professor of English Private Law in the Faculty of Law.

 Dr Jennifer Barnes